Table of Contents

 origin git@github.com:crystallabs/hugo-template-minima-crystallabs (push)

-origin-bitbucket git@bitbucket.org:crystallabs2/hugo-template-minima-crystallabs.git (fetch)
+origin-bitbucket git@bitbucket.org:crystallabs/hugo-template-minima-crystallabs.git (fetch)

-origin-bitbucket git@bitbucket.org:crystallabs2/hugo-template-minima-crystallabs.git (push)
+origin-bitbucket git@bitbucket.org:crystallabs/hugo-template-minima-crystallabs.git (push)

 origin-codeberg git@codeberg.org:crystallabs/hugo-template-minima-crystallabs.git (fetch)